Home » Symptoms » Dog Symptoms A-Z » Inflammation of the Front Part of the Eye (Uveitis)

 -

-Clouding of the lens or eye: A common change in uveitis is clouding, which is caused by the accumulation of proteins and cells in the anterior chamber of the eyeThe anterior chamber of the eye is the fluid-filled space between the cornea and the iris in the eye.
+Clouding of the lens or eye: A common change in uveitis is clouding, caused by the accumulation of proteins and cells in the anterior chamber of the eyeThe anterior chamber of the eye is the fluid-filled space between the cornea and the iris in the eye.
 It plays an important role in regulating intraocular pressure..
 This can give the affected eye a hazy or milky appearance.

 -